Skin Tags in Dogs

 Symptoms of Skin Tags in Dogs

-• Stalk-like growths
+• Stalk-like growths on their skin

 • Single or multiple growths

-• Growths that include hair follicles
+• Growths with hair follicles

-• Flattened plaque-like growths
+• Flattened, plaque-like growths

-• Secondary infections of growths
+• Secondary infections as a result of growths

 Causes of Skin Tags in Dogs